 Veneers are very thin and are held in with a special very strong dental cement that is available in lots of different shades.
 Because the veneers are so thin very little preparation of the tooth is needed and they look very natural.
 Your dentist will advise you on your specific situation so that you know how much tooth preparation is needed.

 When a tooth is prepared for a veneer, the amount of enamel removed will be the same as the thickness of the veneer, so that the tooth stays the same size.
 If the tooth is not in line with the others than the veneer needs to be made thicker so that the tooth lines up properly.
-Quite often no local anesthetic (injection) is needed, but a small amount may be used to make sure there is no discomfort.
+Quite often no local anaesthetic (injection) is needed, but a small amount may be used to make sure there is no discomfort.
 Once the tooth has been prepared the dentist will take an impression (mould) and send this to the laboratory along with any other information the lab will need.
 A temporary veneer is then fitted over the tooth.
 The new veneer is ready 2 weeks later and it is fitted with a very strong cement.

 Veneers should last for many years but you should be aware they can chip or break just as you own teeth can.
 Small chips are usually possible to repair with composite veneers but not with porcelain.